Reviewing Uses of Regulatory Compliance Monitoring: Results

-For the \emph{compliance} checking studies, we observe that two-thirds (i.e., six out of nine) localize and show violations.
-We also see that six of nine studies quantify conformance.
-For instance, the only imperative compliance checking study~\cite{weidlichEventBasedMonitoring2011} provides a numerical assessment of overall and average violations per type, and the share of violating process instances.
+For the \emph{compliance} checking studies, we observe that around half of them (i.e., nine of 17) localize and show violations.
+We also see that almost two thirds (i.e., eleven) of the 17 studies quantify conformance.
+For instance, one of the two imperative compliance checking studies~\cite{weidlichEventBasedMonitoring2011} provides a numerical assessment of overall and average violations per type, and the share of violating process instances.
 However, in comparison to conformance checking techniques, we do not observe aggregate measures such as fitness values; instead, compliance violations are usually counted.
-Two out of nine studies provide a qualified conformance assessment (e.g.,~\cite{knupleschAFramework2017} where besides a quantification, for each state and each constraint, a violated/non-violated indicator is shown).
-Less frequent are break-downs and comparisons, which are presented only in two of eight studies (for example,~\cite{knupleschAFramework2017} where compliance information is shown for separate execution instances), as are explanations (three out of eight studies), such as~\cite{weidlichEventBasedMonitoring2011}, where an explanation for a particular type of constraint violation is provided.
-Notably, the only studies to break down and compare compliance are the two studies that aim to demonstrate compliance checking techniques, perhaps in order to showcase the potential of compliance checking techniques for nuanced analyses.
-However, there appears to be no further link between the technique, process perspective, goal, and the results.
+Four out of 17 studies provide a qualified conformance assessment (e.g.,~\cite{knupleschAFramework2017} where besides a quantification, for each state and each constraint, a violated/non-violated indicator is shown).
+Less frequent are break-downs and comparisons, which are presented only in two of 17 studies (for example,~\cite{knupleschAFramework2017} where compliance information is shown for separate execution instances), as are explanations (eight out of 17 studies), such as~\cite{weidlichEventBasedMonitoring2011}, where an explanation for a particular type of constraint violation is provided.
+Notably, the only studies to break down and compare compliance are two studies that aim to demonstrate compliance checking techniques, perhaps in order to showcase the potential of compliance checking techniques for nuanced analyses.